1926–27 California Golden Bears men's basketball team

 The 1926–27 California Golden Bears men's basketball team represented the University of California, Berkeley in intercollegiate basketball during the 1926–27 season.
-The team finished the season with a 17–0 record and was retroactively named the national champion by the Premo-Porretta Power Poll.
+The team finished the season with a 17–0 record and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 It was head coach Nibs Price's third season coaching the team.